 Latex foam softly cradles heavy body parts, such as the hips and shoulders.
 This light contouring provides pressure relief near the joints and lower back, while latex’s natural elasticity maintains natural spinal alignment by gently supporting lighter areas, like the neck and back.

 2. Hypoallergenic and Low Maintenance

-If a bed is not continually cleaned, microorganisms, such as bacteria, fungi, and viruses can easily collect on the top of the mattress and cause mold, mildew, and dust mites.
+If a bed is not continually cleaned, microorganisms, such as bacteria, fungi, and viruses can easily collect on the top of the mattress and cause mold and mildew to grow and dust mites to accumulate.
 This results in bedroom allergies and an unsafe sleeping environment.